poollooo/FILLIT-BRO/README.md

 05/10/2017 ; Fremont, CA
 We are just starting yet.
 We are wondering how to approach this project.
 We are going to start by focusing on learnign how a backtracking algorithme work.
-We'll see lather on how to implement it on this problem.
+We'll see lather on how to implement it on this problem..